ThreatLinker: An NLP-based Methodology to Automatically Estimate CVE Relevance for CAPEC Attack Patterns: Methodology design and implementation

 \section{Methodology design and implementation}

-In this section, we present our methodology to estimate the degree of relevance of a single (or multiple) CVE vulnerability for a set of attack patterns by using NLP techniques.
-The idea of our method considers estimating the degree of relevance of a CVE for an attack pattern by comparing the description of the vulnerability with information describing the attack pattern to verify whether there is a matching between concepts.
-To this aim, we measure the degree of relevance as a function of the similarity between the vulnerability and what is needed to perform the attack pattern.
+\review{In this section, we present \oursystem to estimate the degree of relevance of a single (or multiple) CVE vulnerability for a set of attack patterns by using NLP techniques.
+The idea considers estimating the degree of relevance of a CVE for an attack pattern by comparing the description of the vulnerability with information describing the attack pattern to verify whether there is a match between concepts.
+To this aim, we measure the degree of relevance as a function of the similarity between the vulnerability and what is needed to perform the attack pattern.}{ In this section, we present \oursystem, which estimates the degree of relevance of CVE vulnerabilities to a set of attack patterns by leveraging NLP.
+The core idea is to assess how relevant a CVE is to a given attack pattern by comparing the vulnerability description with the textual information that characterizes the attack pattern to identify overlapping or closely related concepts.
+The degree of relevance is modeled as a function of the similarity between the vulnerability description and the information required to perform the attack pattern.}

-As an example, let us consider vulnerability CVE-2002-0412 description stating \textit{``[...] allows remote attackers to execute arbitrary code by causing format strings to be injected into calls to the syslog function''}.
-Looking at available attack patterns in CAPEC, we can identify the attack pattern CAPEC-67 in which the first step of execution flow states \textit{``[...]
+\review{As an example, vulnerability CVE-2002-0412 description states ``[...] allows remote attackers to execute arbitrary code by causing format strings to be injected into calls to the syslog function''.
+Looking at CAPEC, we can identify the attack pattern CAPEC-67 in which the first step of the execution flow states ``[...]
+In this attack, adversaries look for applications that use syslog() incorrectly''.
+The high similarity of these attributes suggests a strong association between CVE-2002-0412 and CAPEC-67, which can be used for more informative threat analysis, such as associating the different attack steps from CAPEC to the vulnerability from CVE (this information would not otherwise be retrievable from the only CVE repository). \Cref{fig:approach_overview} reports the overview of \oursystem.}{ As an illustrative example, the description of vulnerability CVE-2002-0412 states \textit{``[...] allows remote attackers to execute arbitrary code by causing format strings to be injected into calls to the syslog function''}.
+Within CAPEC, the attack pattern CAPEC-67 includes, as part of its execution flow, the statement \textit{``[...]
 In this attack, adversaries look for applications that use syslog() incorrectly''}.
-The high similarity of these attributes suggests a strong association between CVE-2002-0412 and CAPEC-67, which can be used for more informative threat analysis, such as associating the different attack steps from CAPEC to the vulnerability from CVE (this information would not otherwise be retrievable from the only CVE repository). \Cref{fig:approach_overview} reports the approach overview.
+The strong conceptual overlap between these descriptions suggests a close association between CVE-2002-0412 and CAPEC-67, useful for more informative threat analysis. }